imandsw/mybrowser/README.md

 # mybrowser
 MyBrowser is a simple, fast, and minimal web browser built for efficiency.
 Designed with a clean UI and essential browsing features, it offers a lightweight alternative to mainstream browsers.

-Here's the complete README content in a single block that you can copy all at once: markdown

 # Simple Python Browser

 A basic web browser built with Python and PyQt6, featuring a URL bar and basic navigation controls.